-- 1. Place the system-fan in the chassis.
+- 1. Place the system fan in the chassis.

-- 2. Pass the grommets through the chassis and slide outward along the groove to secure it in place.
+- 2. Pass the grommets through the chassis and slide outward along the grooves to secure them in place.

-- 3. Connect the system-fan cable to the system board.
+- 3. Thread the fan cable through the restraint and connect it to the system board.

-- 4. Install:
+- 4. Install the:

-- a. front bezel
+- a. drive cage

-- b. drive cage
+- b. front bezel

-- c. optical drive

-- d. cover
+- c. cover

 - 5. Follow the procedures in After Working Inside Your Computer.

-Removing the Power Switch
+Removing the Speaker

 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a. cover

 - b. front bezel

-- c. optical drive

-- d. drive cage
+- c. drive cage

-- 3. Disconnect the power-switch cable from the system board.
+- 3. Disconnect the speaker cable from the system board.